How to attach / wire up plugs, aerials and wall plates

 Repairing a budget unscreened wallplate

-How to wire up an FM dipole
+How to wire up an aerial with a dipole PCB

 How to assemble an FM clamp